 Mallory’s Weekend Forecast - Staying warm and muggy with an isolated storm chance

-More fluffy cumulus clouds developed this afternoon, as temperatures warmed into the mid to upper-80s.
-Winds have been light – 5 to 10 mph – with heat indices fairly close to the actual air temperature!
-Basically, the humidity could be worse.
+In addition, with calm winds and temperatures dropping near the dew point, patchy dense fog has formed – especially in the western portions of the Omaha Metro and areas north of I-80.

-So far, so good with the dry weather.
-A very stray shower or storm is possible through early evening, fizzling by sunset.
-Most should be dry, warm, and muggy for fireworks Saturday night!
+Once air quality and visibility improve, we’ll see partly cloudy skies today with highs near 90°.
+Winds will be light, coming in from the southeast 5-10 mph.
+A few spotty storms are possible this afternoon and evening, fizzling with the loss of daytime heating by sunset.

-Sunday and Monday look fairly similar to Saturday, with highs near 90°, partly cloudy skies, and a chance for a few PM pop-up showers or storms.
+Monday looks very similar to Saturday and Sunday!
+Highs near 90° with partly cloudy skies and a 20% chance for PM pop-up showers and storms.

 The best chance for measurable rain in our extended forecast is currently set for next Thursday morning.
 Otherwise, expect many days in the 90s with increasing humidity.
 Definitely a very July-like forecast!